colinbendell/bmw/README.md

         "trailing": {"actionType": "CHARGING_TYPE_UNSPECIFIED", "iconCode": 59694, "text": "57%"}
     },
     ```

 * dns for `cocoapi.bmwgroup.us` is unreliable and sometimes times-out.
-We need error capture and retry logic to manage this.
+We need error capture and retry logic to manage this